GeoSensorWebLab/data-transloader/docs/CAMPBELL_SCIENTIFIC.md

 A file will be created at `datastore/weather/campbell_scientific/metadata/606830.json`; if it already exists, it will be **overwritten**.
 Setting up automated backups of this directory is recommended.

-**Note:** You may specify *additional* data files to monitor by using multiple `--dataurl` arguments in the command.
+**Note:** You may specify *additional* data files to monitor by using multiple `--data_url` arguments in the command.
 At least one data URL must be specified.

 Inside the `606830.json` file the sensor metadata will be stored.
 Editing these values will affect the metadata that is stored in SensorThings API in the metadata upload step.
 This file also will store the URLs to the SensorThings API entities, which is used by a later step to upload Observations without first having to crawl the SensorThings API instance.